 Why Do I Get a Snapchat Notification Saying Someone Is Typing, but Then Get Nothing?

-With Snapchat, things work a bit differently, which is one of the reasons why some users get really ticked about this notification.
+This Snapchat notification is often seen as unnecessary, which is one of the reasons why some users get really aggravated with this notification.
 If you are using the Snapchat messaging feature to communicate with other users you may want to better understand the app’s typing notifications or read receipts.

 This article will tell you how these notifications work when they trigger, and why they almost always linger for no apparent reason.